 Ten Mile Creek Sanctuary

-Located on the coast near Yachats, Ore., Portland Audubon's Ten Mile Creek Sanctuary is a 216-acre reserve of extraordinary ecological importance.
+Located on the coast near Yachats, Ore., the Audubon Society of Portland's Ten Mile Creek Sanctuary is a 216-acre reserve of extraordinary ecological importance.
 It includes the largest intact stand of coastal temperate rainforest of Sitka Spruce and Western Hemlock in the lower 48 states and is home to the federally listed Marbled Murrelet and Northern Spotted Owl.

 Other sanctuary species include Roosevelt Elk, Black-tailed Deer, Cougar, Black Bear, Bald Eagle and other birds of prey.
 The creek has runs of threatened Coho Salmon, Chinook Salmon and Steelhead Trout.